ajmcquilkin/ajmcquilkin/README.md

 I joined the Meshtastic project in 2022 with the goal of simplifying the process of deploying and managing large-scale ad-hoc mesh networks.
 Meshtastic maintains clients that allow for management of singular mesh radios, but not for managing large-scale networks.

 As part of this goal, I am building the [Meshtastic Network Management Client](https://github.com/ajmcquilkin/meshtastic-network-management-client), a desktop application that allows users to create, configure, and manage large-scale Meshtastic networks.
-I'm also building the [Meshtastic Network Simulator](https://github.com/ajmcquilkin/meshtastic-network-simulator), a desktop application that allows users to simulate large-scale Meshtastic networks.
+Additionally, I'm building the [Meshtastic Network Simulator](https://github.com/ajmcquilkin/meshtastic-network-simulator), a desktop application that allows users to simulate large-scale Meshtastic networks.
 This simulator is used both to test the network management client and to test the Meshtastic firmware.

 I also maintain the official [Meshtastic Rust library](https://github.com/meshtastic/rust), which allows developers to easily interface with Meshtastic radios in a type-safe way from Rust.
 This library is used by both the network management client and the network simulator.